How To Become A Web Developer Without A Degree

 Be curious, and pick up new technologies.

-Since Universities teach more theoretical than practical knowledge, new college grads have less experience writing production-level code.
+Since universities teach more theoretical than practical knowledge, new college grads have less experience writing production-level code.
 One of my senior developer friends said that I have more experience writing production-level code than college graduates because of my BloomTech experience.

-I would suggest that when you take classes online or even go to an online coding school or Boot Camp, you write down what you’re learning and how you’re using what you know.
+I would suggest that when you take classes online or even go to an online coding school or boot camp, you write down what you’re learning and how you’re using what you know.
 This could be in the form of a blog post on Medium.
 Unfortunately, I didn’t practice writing blog posts when I started BloomTech, and I’m only just beginning.

 Learn from my mistake, though.
 It’s essential to be curious about technology.
 However, when you are starting your programming journey, learn one technology at a time.
 If you do not do that, you might become overwhelmed, and you may want to quit.

 It is better to develop expertise in one language over many months while developing apps in that language.
-If you follow that advice switching to another language will be easier.
+If you follow that advice, switching to another language will be easier.

 The fundamentals and logic of programming languages are similar; just the syntax is different.
 You don’t want to be like the old saying, “Jack of all trades, master of none.